bihealth/sodar-server/README.rst

 Django apps provided by SODAR:

-``samplesheets``
-    Modeling of study metadata in the ISA-Tab format ``landingzones``
+- **Samplesheets**: Modeling of study metadata in the ISA-Tab format
-    Management of file validation and uploads into iRODS ``irodsadmin``
+- **Landingzones**: Management of file validation and uploads into iRODS
-    iRODS data administration helpers
+- **Irodsadmin**: iRODS data administration helpers
-``irodsbackend``
-    Backend app for iRODS queries and operations ``irodsinfo``
+- **Irodsbackend**: Backend app for iRODS queries and operations
-    Display iRODS server information and create user configurations ``Ontologyaccess``
+- **Irodsinfo**: Display iRODS server information and create user configurations
-    Parse, store and serve ontologies for local lookup ``Taskflowbackend``
+- **Ontologyaccess**: Parse, store and serve ontologies for local lookup
-    Run iRODS transactions with full rollback for project and file operations
+- **Taskflowbackend**: Run iRODS transactions with full rollback for project and file operations

 The project is built on the `SODAR Core <https://github.com/bihealth/sodar-core>`_ framework, which provides the base functionalities for project management, user